dfaker/VR-reversal/README.md

 # 'Head' Motion Logging
-Your 'head' movements in the video will be logged to a file named `3dViewHistory.txt` this is in the format of ffmpeg commands and looks like:
+If you have pressed `n` during your session your 'head' movements in the video will be logged to a file named `3dViewHistory.txt` this is in the format of ffmpeg commands and looks like:

 ```
 188.792256-188.807622 [expr] v360 pitch -0.100000, [expr] v360 yaw 0.400000, [expr] v360 roll 0.000000, [expr] v360 d_fov 90.000000;